-With the outbreak of the COVID-19, the Group is highly conscious of the potential health and safety impacts brought to its staff and customers.
-Apart from strengthening the sanitation of its operations to ensure a health and safe working environment, precautionary measures such as temperature screening before entering office, and ensuring sufficient disinfection supplies like face masks and hand sanitisers in our operations are implemented.
+In view of the outbreak of the COVID-19 in early 2020, the Group has taken proactive measures to safeguard the health and safety of its employees and business partners, and has complied with public health measures implemented by the local authorities.
+The Group is highly conscious of the potential health and safety impacts brought to its staff, and actively encourages sick staff to stay at home.
+Apart from increasing the frequency of sanitisation of its office and work sites to ensure a healthy and safe work environment, precautionary measures such as temperature screening before entering office and work sites, and ensuring sufficient disinfection supplies such as face masks and hand sanitisers are provided.